thin-edge/robotframework-c8y/Cumulocity/Cumulocity.rst

 Args:
     minimum (int, optional): Minimum number of alarms to expect.
 Defaults to 1.
+    maximum (int, optional): Maximum number of alarms to expect.
+Ignored if set to None.
+        Defaults to None.
     expected_text (str, optional): Expected alarm text to match.
 Defaults to None.